 Christmas Day is the one day of the year when London practically shuts down, with many of the major sights and shops closing their doors,...

-From cheap budget accommodation to luxury 5 star hotels see our special offers for Hampstead Heath hotels, including Church Street Hotel London from 67% off.
+From cheap budget places to stay to luxury 5 star suites see our discounts for Hampstead Heath hotels, including Holiday Inn Express London Golders Green from 70% off.